matthewmueller/joy/Readme.md

   - we need some async functionality for things like AJAX
     - otherwise callback hell in Go? 🤷‍♂️
   - probably makes sense to prototype this as a babel transform first
-  - if too hard or too costly, maybe just mutexes? gopherjs seems to have a working implementation of goroutines and channels
+  - if too hard or too costly, maybe just mutexes? gopherjs does seem to have a working implementation of goroutines and channels
   - for cross-browser we can run it through this: https://github.com/facebook/regenerator
     - this process relies on a Promise polyfill, but if written to use generators, we no longer need promises.